slavipande/Portfolio/mkdocs-enable-blogging.md

 ![Enable Blogging Illustration](assets/images/undraw_Blogging_re_kl0d.png)

 ### Context
 [Eclipse Dirigible](https://www.dirigible.io/) is an application development platform that leverages in-system programming and rapid application development techniques to support a complete app development lifecycle.
-I've supported the project for around 18 months, contributing and editing content in the [Eclipse Dirigible Documentation](https://www.dirigible.io/help/), adjusting documentation structure, updating screenshots, reviewing UI strings, writing blogs, testing code samples, and updating the documentation landing page's look and feel.
+I've supported the project for around 18 months, contributing and editing content in the [Eclipse Dirigible Documentation](https://www.dirigible.io/help/), adjusting documentation structure, updating screenshots, reviewing UI strings, writing blogs, testing code samples, and updating the documentation homepage's look and feel.

 Although initially built with [Jekyll](https://jekyllrb.com/), at one point the team decided to move the project's main website ([https://www.dirigible.io/](https://www.dirigible.io/)), including [documentation](https://www.dirigible.io/help/), [blogs](https://www.dirigible.io/blogs/), and other subdomains to [MkDocs](https://www.mkdocs.org/) with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 ### My role

 At this point, Material for MkDocs did not support blogging capabilities out-of-the-box.
 While exploring the Material for MkDocs' site, I saw a page that included author's name and avatar, publish date, and reading time at the top, much like a blog.